 "You're bringing me to the hotel's free continental breakfast?"
 I ask in surprise.

-"Hey," he says, "I didn't get rich by being wasteful.
-Besides, you're the one who said she was in the mood for something continental."
+"Hey," he says, "I didn't get rich by being a spendthrift.
+Besides, you're the one who said you were in the mood for something continental."

 I couldn't argue with his logic.
 It was irrefutable.